smlarson-usgs/sparrow-dss/deploy/MapviewerDeployReadme.txt

   </servlet-mapping>
 ================================================================================

+5. Copy the html and jsp files from [SparrowProject]/public_html to [Mapviewer Deployment]/web.
+These are test files to test requests directly to the Sparrow service, bypassing Mapviewer.

-5. Restart the application from the OC4J admin console - restarting via the MapViewer interface will not reload the web.xml file or any of the jar files.
+6. Restart the application from the OC4J admin console - restarting via the MapViewer interface will not reload the web.xml file or any of the jar files.